 - Information of potential efficacy has been obtained by assessing the direct toxic effect(s) of brain material, and neutralizing this effect ex vivo.

 - Target engagement in the CNS has been demonstrated in vivo using a preclinical efficacy model (transgenic mice) which focused on relevant markers of oligomer-pathology.

 This combined information serve as a good indicator of ALZ-101’s potential efficacy.

 ALZ-101 has also proven to be immunogenic.
 It generates an immune response that is not associated with any findings suggestive of systemic toxicity in mice, rabbits and non-human primates.
 A GLP-compliant toxicology and safety pharmacology study in non-human primates demonstrated that it was clinically well tolerated in this species.

 Alzinova has designed a first-in-human clinical study to evaluate the safety and immunogenicity of ALZ-101.
 Exploratory endpoints are biomarkers in cerebrospinal fluid (CSF) and serum and preliminary efficacy measured with a package of psychometric tests.

-The study is planned to start recruitment during the second quarter of 2021.
+The study is planned to start recruitment during the third quarter of 2021.
 Please return later for more information and updates.